 - Estimates of Flu Vaccination Coverage among Children - United States, 2017–18 Flu Season | FluVaxView | Seasonal Influenza (Flu) | CDC.
 Published Feb.
 26, 2019.
 Accessed here, Feb.
 20, 2020.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, Influenza, Human, Coronary Artery Disease, Cardiovascular Diseases, Coronavirus, Plaque, Atherosclerotic, Acute Coronary Syndrome, SARS Virus, Hand Disinfection, Hand Disinfection, Consensus, Risk Factors, Influenza Vaccines, Vaccination, Myocardial Infarction, Orthomyxoviridae, Arrhythmias, Cardiac, Heart Failure, Pneumonia, Renal Insufficiency, Centers for Disease Control and Prevention, U.S., Tachycardia, Hypotension, Critical Care, Hypertension, Diabetes Mellitus, Obesity, Pulmonary Disease, Chronic Obstructive